New Gold: The Blackwater Sale Raises Several Questions (OTCMKTS:ARGTF)

 New Gold: The Blackwater Sale Raises Several Questions

-New Gold will sell its world-class fully-permitted Blackwater gold project to Artemis Gold.
+- New Gold will sell its world-class Blackwater gold project to Artemis Gold.

-Yesterday, New Gold (NGD) announced the sale of its Blackwater gold project to a small and relatively unknown company named Artemis Gold (OTCPK:ARGTF).
+Yesterday, New Gold (NYSE:NGD) announced the sale of its Blackwater gold project to a small and relatively unknown company named Artemis Gold (OTCPK:ARGTF).
 New Gold will receive C$190 million ($142 million), consisting of a C$140 million ($105 million) payment upon closing of the transaction and C$50 million ($37 million) payment 12 months after.
 New Gold will also receive shares of Artemis Gold worth to the lesser of C$20 million ($14.94 million) or 9.9% of the issued and outstanding Artemis common shares as at closing of the deal.
 More importantly, New Gold will receive an 8% gold stream on the Blackwater mine (to be reduced to 4%, after 280,000 toz gold is delivered), with a transfer price equal to 35% of the spot gold price.
 And there are also some penalty payments.
 If Blackwater doesn't reach production targets by the 7th, 8th, and 9th anniversary of the transaction closing, New Gold will be entitled to receive additional C$28 million ($21 million) on each of these three anniversaries.

 Just a reminder, Blackwater is a world-class gold project located in British Columbia.
 It has reserves of 8.2 million toz gold and 60.8 million toz silver.
 At a gold price of $1,300/toz, silver price of $22/toz, and USD/CAD exchange rate of 0.95, the after-tax NPV(5%) was estimated at C$616 million ($585 million).
 Obviously, at the current metals' prices, it is much higher, as can be seen in the chart below.
-And what is important, the mine is already fully permitted.
+And what is important, the mine is in advanced stages of the permitting process.
 The problem is that the initial CAPEX was estimated at C$1.963 billion ($1.865 billion - at the current exchange rate, it would be closer to $1.5 billion, on the other hand, the feasibility study is 6 years old which means that some growth in costs should also be taken into account), which is clearly out of New Gold's reach.
 Ironically, it is even more out of reach of Artemis Gold.

 Source: New Gold